-"You’re the only one who believes in my stories..
-In me.
-My parent say it’s useless to be a writer.
-You say it’s everything a person can dream for..
-To write own their imaginations onto paper.
+"You’re the only one who believes in my stories… In me.
+My parents say it’s useless to be a writer.
+You say it’s everything a person can dream for… To write stories that could possibly save lives or inspire others.
 You’re my muse.
 You’ll always be worth it."

 She hugged him tightly at the last words.
 It wasn’t what she wanted to hear, but it was close enough for now.
 She didn’t want to ruin any moment they had left.
 The thunder roared again, making her jump back.

 "So what time shall we meet at this oh-so haunted place?"
 Clara asked, poking Damien on the shoulder.
 He smiled fondly at her.
-It was a kind smile, she loved it when he did that.
-He always spent a lot of his past times frowning, she’d like to think that they were each other’s anchor.
+It was a kind smile; she loved it when he did that.
+He always spent a lot of his past frowning; she’d like to think that they were each other’s anchor.
 She made him smile and he let her dream, while he stood by her side each time.